 Handling nested JSON arrays during graph ingestion

-The diagram below shows a nested array expanded into parent-to-child relationships:
+The diagram below shows a single nested array expanded into parent-to-child relationships:

 cypher